mrcaron/PcConfig/README.md

    2. run the `install_chocolatey.ps1` to install Chocolatey
    3. close and reopen this admin prompt
    4. run the `Box_Starter.ps1` script to install everything

+## Special NOTE

+When on a windows box behind a VPN, I found [this tool](https://github.com/sakai135/wsl-vpnkit) handy.
+Wasn't able to use the internet from WSL2, but after applying that, I could.